eleanoraallen/artist_interview_website-master/README.md

 Run 'npm install' to install the node modules.

 Run 'npm run start' to run the server.
-The server runs on port 5000 by default.

 The website aims to host the interviews of artists.

-Go to http://localhost:5000/articles/login to access the admin portal.
+Go to http://localhost/articles/login to access the admin portal.
 The password is 'admin' by default but it can be changed from the admin panel.

-On the admin panel you can add new interviews, delete old ones and change the password.
+On the admin panel you can add edit and delete interviews, and change the password.

+IMPORTANT NOTE: the password will reset each time you relaunch the server!